b0tting/bluweather/README.md

 # bluweather
 A python script for showing weather information using cheap magicblu bluetooth bulbs.
-Based on Benjamin Piouffle investigation into said "MagicBlue" bulbs.
+Based on Benjamin Piouffle's investigation into said "MagicBlue" bulbs.
 Not finished by far.

 # The led light bulb
 A lot of these are being sold on Chinese webstores in a couple of different packages.
 Usually they are advertised as a "4,5 watt E27 Bluetooth led lamp", costing a little over $10.
 They use a phone app for control named "MagicBlue", the bulb itself advertises it as "LEDBLE" on your low energy bluetooth network.